 - Accuracy and attention to detail

-- Bachelor’s degree (B.A. or B.S.) in Structural Engineering, Architectural Engineering (with Structural emphasis), or Civil Engineering (with Structural emphasis) from four- or five-year college or university.
+- Bachelor’s degree (B.A. or B.S.) in Architectural Engineering, Structural Engineering, or Civil Engineering from accredited college or university.
 One to three years’ structural engineering experience preferred.

 - Fundamentals of Engineering Exam passed, earning E.I. designation.